By Cassandra Vega (‘20)

 Though South Brunswick High School does not have a female wrestler as of yet, NJSIAA predicts the interest in the sport will arise as exposure to this opportunity does.

-Hopefully this new area for females to compete against more fit opponents will allow for a growth in the sport.
+Hopefully, this new area for females to compete against more fit opponents will allow for growth in the sport.
 Fyza Badran graduated in June 2018 but she was on the wrestling team with current junior Nadia Elieff who no longer participates in the sport.

 Ms. McGrath has been involved in athletics for 38 years, 2018 being her 22nd year here at SBHS.
 She explained how wrestling at South Brunswick has always been open to anyone who wants to participate.